-FISCAL YEAR 2021 CORPORATE PERFORMANCE

-The Company's total annual revenue in fiscal year 2021, \$2.6 billion, was the highest ever and an increase of 11% over fiscal year 2020.
-Cash flow from operating activities was \$645 million and GAAP net income was \$331 million.
+FISCAL YEAR 2022 CORPORATE PERFORMANCE The Company's total annual revenue in fiscal year 2022, \$2.7 billion, was the highest ever, representing an increase of 4% over fiscal year 2021.
+Cash flow from operating activities was \$443 million and GAAP net income was \$322 million.
+Cash flow from operations declined in fiscal year 2022 primarily due to two factors: (1) pre-payments to partners to secure component inventory and (2) the impacts of multi-year subscriptions where cash collections are spread over time.
+As supply chain constraints loosen and our software subscription business matures, we anticipate that these impacts to our cash flow will lessen.